passaglia/japandata-sources/README.md

 # Japandata-Sources

-A mirror of data used in the upcoming [japandata](github.com/passaglia/japandata) package, in case the original data sources become unavailable.
-For more information about these datasets, see that package.
-Licensing information is follows.
+Data used by the [japandata](https://github.com/passaglia/japandata) package.
+For more information about these datasets, see that repository.
+The original data sources and their licensing information are listed below.

 ## Map